nicollelynnho/Pasteur/README.md

 Description:
 This project tracks the growth and division of microcolonies of Mycobacterium smegmatis, a TB model. cell_vis.py creates a map of the microfluidic cell microchamber. exp_growth.py organizes the microcolony growth data automatically in Python, and it fit exponential curves to microcolony growth data to calculate the growth rate.
-Your description is an extremely important aspect of your project.
-A well-crafted description allows you to show off your work to other developers as well as potential employers.

 Analysis and Results:
 View nho_pasteur_poster_resize.pdf for a flow chart of how the technologies work together.

 Conclusions:
-Cell Visualization tool reads a folder of data files, maps the chamber, and writes a .csv with file name, cell location, and distance from center.
-Exponential Bacteria Growth tool reads bacterial movies, estimates exponential fit, and graphs total growth and rate.
+cell_vis.py reads a folder of data files, maps the chamber, and writes a .csv with file name, cell location, and distance from center. exp_growth.py reads bacterial movies, estimates exponential fit, and graphs total growth and rate.
 The Python tools automate and accelerate analysis, and can be applied to other TB research.